el-sambal/exercises.cls/README.md

 ---

-The latest pdfs of the example documents can be found here:
+The latest pdfs of the example documents can be found here (there is currently no example that demonstrates the `grading` option):
 - [exam (with answers)](https://el-sambal.github.io/exercises.cls/exam-with-answers.pdf),
 - [exam (without answers)](https://el-sambal.github.io/exercises.cls/exam-without-answers.pdf).
 - [worksheet (with answers)](https://el-sambal.github.io/exercises.cls/worksheet-with-answers.pdf),